Scientific NamePetroselinum crispum (Umbelliferae family)

 Nutritional values (per 100 g)

-Benefit: it is four times as rich in vitamin C as oranges and three times higher than kiwi.
+Benefit: it is four times as rich in vitamin C as an orange and three times higher than a kiwi.

-Practical benefits: Parsley contains three major vitamins: A, C and B9.
-It also contains more calcium than milk or yoghurt.
+Practical benefits: parsley contains three major vitamins: A, C and B9/Folacin.
+It also contains more calcium than milk or yoghurt!

 Cooking and nutrition: tasty combinations

-Parsley butter: an ideal accompaniment to grilled meat, this mixture of butter and fresh parsley adds vitamin C to your meal, helping you make the most of the meat’s iron content and the rest of this dish’s nutritional properties.
+- Parsley butter: fantastic with grilled meats, this mixture of butter and fresh parsley adds vitamin C to your meal, helping you make the most of the meat’s iron content and the rest of this dish’s nutritional properties.